ethereum/hive/docs/simulators.md

             Name:        "my-suite",
             Description: "This test suite performs some tests.", }
-        suite.Add(hivesim.ClientTestSpec{
+        // add a plain test (does not run a client) suite.Add(hivesim.TestSpec{
             Name:        "the-test",
-            Description: "This is the example test case.",
+            Description: "This is an example test case.",
-            Files: map[string]string{"/genesis.json": "genesis.json"},
             Run: runMyTest,
         })
+        // add a client test (starts the client) suite.Add(hivesim.ClientTestSpec{
+            Name:        "the-test-2",
+            Description: "This is an example test case.",
+            Files: map[string]string{"/genesis.json": "genesis.json"},
+            Run: runMyClientTest,
+        })

+        // Run the tests.
+This waits until all tests of the suite
+        // have executed.
         hivesim.MustRunSuite(hivesim.New(), suite)
     }

-Your simulator directory must also contain a Dockerfile so that hive can build it:
+    func runMyTest(t *hivesim.T) {
+        // write your test code here
+    }

+    func runMyClientTest(t *hivesim.T, c *hivesim.Client) {
+        // write your test code here
+    }

+### Creating the Dockerfile

+The simulator needs to have a Dockerfile in order to run.

+As can be seen in the client test `Files:` part, the simulation requires a `genesis.json` file that specifies the genesis state of the client.
+An example of `genesis.json` can be found in the `simulators/devp2p/eth/init/` directory.
+You can copy an existing genesis block or create your own.
+Make sure to add all support files to container in the Dockerfile.
+The Dockerfile might look like this:

     FROM golang:1-alpine AS builder
     RUN apk --no-cache add gcc musl-dev linux-headers